project-meucci/thimm.github.io/docs/Agtech - So What?/Whats-the-role-of-government-in-agtech-ecosystems-salvatore-lavallo-abu-dhabi-investment-office.md

 ---
-title: What's the role of government in agtech ecosystems?
-Salvatore Lavallo, Abu Dhabi Investment Office
+title: Whats The Role Of Government In Agtech Ecosystems Salvatore Lavallo Abu Dhabi Investment Office
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-12-15)